phijor/derivatives/README.md

 Working in Univalent Foundations, we extend the derivative operation to _untruncated_ containers (whose shapes and positions are arbitrary types).
-We prove that this derivative, defined in terms of a set of _isolated positions_, satisfies an appropriate universal property in the (wild) category of untruncated containers and cartesian morphisms, as well as basic laws with respect to constants, sums and products.
+We prove that this derivative, defined in terms of a set of _isolated positions_, satisfies an appropriate universal property in the wild category of untruncated containers and cartesian morphisms, as well as basic laws with respect to constants, sums and products.
 A chain rule exists, but is in general non-invertible.
 In fact, a globally invertible chain rule is inconsistent in the presence of non-set types, and equivalent to a classical principle when restricted to set-truncated containers.
 We derive a rule for derivatives of smallest fixed points from the chain rule, and characterize its invertibility.
+All of our results are formalized in Cubical Agda.

 ## Agda formalization